irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Biker_vanilla.png)  |

 ### Changes Summary
-Added a little bit of armor and health to improve passive survivability and allow for 2 tap by default on DS.
+Added a little bit of armor and health to improve passive survivability and allow for 2 tap armor by default on DS.
 Functionality of the core of the deck is unchanged, "Stack of Regeneration" is a term that i invented for the healing effect you get and the newly re-written description describes how the perk actually works on the back-end, to give players who wish to optimize thier playstyle more information.
-On top of standard functionality, you will now not be able to receive, aka waste, stacks of regeneration while af full armor and health.
+On top of standard functionality, you will no longer be able to receive, aka waste, stacks of regeneration while af full armor and health.
 For the same reason "Overstack Prevention" cooldown was added.
 This effect, while active, will ignore incoming healing from kills, if you have any amount of armor left.
 This effect does not affect your total possible amount of healing per minute, since it also gets reduced by 5th and 9th cards, where standard stack of regeneration cooldown is noramly reduced.
-It also is completely ignored while you have no armor remaining.
+It's also completely ignored while you have no armor remaining.
 Overall these changes were made to make this deck much more consistent, and do not require infoHUD's of any sort to survive, since you almost always will have stacks to gain regeneration from.

 ### Build(s) to try